This post contains affiliate links for your convenience. View our full disclosure policy here.

 It quite literally is essential to reading.
-Children cannot understand a given text without a working knowledge of words and without having a thorough and complete understanding of their meaning.
-Like other components of reading, how big and strong a child’s vocabulary is has an impact on how well that child will read, and the ease at which that child learns.
+Children cannot understand a given text without a working knowledge of words and without having a complete understanding of their meaning.
+Like other components of reading, how big and strong a child’s vocabulary is, has an impact on how well that child will read, and the ease at which that child learns.

-There is an alarming difference of word-knowledge between children from disadvantaged backgrounds and those who come from advantaged backgrounds.
+There is an alarming difference of word knowledge between children from disadvantaged backgrounds and those who come from advantaged backgrounds.
 And these differences begin well before children ever enter school.
 How much a child reads, or is read to, has a huge impact on how many words a child has in their arsenal.
-The reason for this is because the more a child reads, or is read to, the higher a frequency to exposure of new and repeated words.
+The reason for this is that the more a child reads, or is read to, the higher the frequency of exposure to new and repeated words.

 Let’s take a look at some numbers and facts:

 - Children from professional families enter school with a word bank of over 50 million words.

 - Children from working-class families enter school with approximately 30 million words.

 - Children from poverty enter school with a vocabulary as small as only 15 million words.